Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-chain-of-food/the-suffocating-skybread/chapter-2.md

 The first buildings caught fire.
 The Godesweets seemed like a dragon sometimes, able to squash and burn anyone in the way, especially if you didn't fight back.

-Two soldiers showed their dissembled gun and threw the parts on the floor.
+Two soldiers showed their disassembled gun and threw the parts on the floor.
 "We have no bullets.
 No gunpowder, no ammunition.
 We have _nothing_ to fire!"

 Bitz looked around.
 The entire city was filled with weapons that he'd never seen fired.
 Hadn't the Islandseekers sent a message about a new island they found?
 At some remote island on Elwar?
 They should've been back with new _guayn_ by now.